 Several successful motorcycle manufacturers are well established in the German domestic market: BMW Motorrad, Zundapp, Sachs, Adler, Brennabor, DKW, Hercules, Horex, Kreidler, Munch, MZ (Motorenwerke Zschopau), GmbH, Simson, NSU, Maico, Kalex…

 Today, the German motorcycle industry continues the traditions of the past.
-However, having lost its dominant position in the post-war period, the production of motorcycles in the country continues to maintain a high level of quality and reliability and strict manly design.
-This is evidenced not only by the real figures of production volumes and service life of the equipment but also by the growing sales of German equipment in the finicky American market.
+However, having lost its dominant position in the post-war period, the country’s motorcycle production maintains high quality, reliability, and strict manly design.
+The real figures of production volumes and service life of the equipment and the growing sales of German equipment in the demanding American market evidence this.
 Today, motorcycle production in Germany is represented by several successful, well-known, and newly formed brands.

 BMW Motorrad

 The brand logo is among the ten most recognizable brands in the world.
 The history of its creation goes back to 1917.
 It adopted the round shape from its progenitor – the company Rapp Motorenwerken.
-Having removed the image of a black horse and the name of the old brand, replacing it with an abbreviation, the color scheme referred to the flag of Bavaria.
-However, the ban on the use of state symbols in advertising had to be circumvented by placing these colors in a different order.
+It removed the image of a black horse and the name of the old brand, replacing it with an abbreviation; the color scheme referred to the flag of Bavaria.
+However, the ban on using state symbols in advertising had to be circumvented by placing these colors in a different order.
 The logo did not undergo major changes until 2020 when the sector with a black background was made transparent with a white border.
-A modern minimalist style was applied, symbolizing openness and accessibility, as well as signaling the beginning of the brand’s “electric revolution.”
+A modern minimalist style was applied, symbolizing openness and accessibility and signaling the beginning of the brand’s “electric revolution.”

 Zundapp

-The company Zündapp – Zünder und Apparatebau G.m.b.H is found in German War Office documents in 1917 as a manufacturer of shells and detonators.
-Founded by Neumayer in Nuremberg, it was a joint venture with the state for defense contracts.
+The company Zündapp – Zünder und Apparatebau G.m.b.H is found in German War Office documents in 1917 as a manufacturer of shells and detonators and was founded by Neumayer in Nuremberg as a joint venture with the state for defense contracts.
 After World War I, it came under Neumayer’s control.
 From that point on, production shifted to motorcycles.
 During the Second World War, the Wehrmacht ordered motorcycles with sidecars.
 The Zündapp KS 750 model was particularly in demand.
-The post-war period was marked by the production of Zündapp Elcona sewing machines.
+The production of Zündapp Elcona sewing machines marked the post-war period.
 In 1984, the company went bankrupt and was sold with all its facilities to the People’s Republic of China, where it continued to produce motorcycles for Tianjin Motorcycle Co.

-The logo was a sign in the form of a heraldic shield with rounded corners, which symbolized protection and strength.
-The inner field was made in cobalt blue color.
+The logo was a sign of a heraldic shield with rounded corners, symbolizing protection and strength.
+The inner field was made of cobalt blue.
 The edges of the shield had a white border.
 To the left and right of it, there were unfolded stylized wings.
 Inside the shield, there was a composition including a zigzag arrow, a symbol of electric discharge, referring to the historicity – the production of generators and electrical appliances for military use, and also demonstrating the desire for new frontiers – the creation of an electric motor, which was used in 1972 on the Mokiki with a 500-watt electric motor.

 Sachs

 1886 was the year Karl Marschutz founded the now world-famous Sachs motorcycle (since 1904) and quality auto parts company.
 It all started with bicycles.
 The development of the motorcycle industry in Germany led to a need for spare parts, which the company immediately began producing, thanks to the arrival of Ernst Sachs, a toolmaker who later gave the brand its name.
 The brand was not officially registered until 1995.
-The company began to specialize in sporty off-road models, but not very successfully.
-Its list of motorcycles included scooters and mopeds, as well as the heavy Rodster.
+The company began to specialize in sporty off-road models but was unsuccessful.
+Its motorcycles list included scooters, mopeds, and the heavy Rodster.

-Today, the brand is widely recognized thanks to its simple and concise emblem, made in blue.
-It is a sign consisting of 3 symbols, and the text under it is the name of the brand.
+Today, the brand is widely recognized thanks to its simple and concise emblem, which is made in blue.
+It is a sign with three symbols; the text under it is the brand’s name.
 The emblem consists of two elements below and above the central accent point.
 The elements symbolize spiral rotation; their shape widens towards the center and narrows towards the ends, resembling a crescent moon.
 The name is typed in lowercase type Britannica Semi-expanded Heavy.

 Adler

 The company logo has retained its historical identity throughout the brand’s existence.
 The blue shield with a gray metal border was characteristic of many German brands of the early 20th century.
-Its lower part was made in the form of a smooth arc without sharp edges.
+Its lower part was made as a smooth arc without sharp edges.
 The upper part was also made in the form of an arc but went to the sides of the shield at an acute angle.
-Inside the emblem is a stylized image of a gray heraldic eagle spreading its wings, characteristic of German heraldry and the coat of arms of the country, which indicates the origin of the brand.
+Inside the emblem is a stylized image of a gray heraldic eagle spreading its wings, characteristic of German heraldry and the country’s coat of arms, which indicates the brand’s origin.

 Brennabor

 The emblem differed from the traditional execution of German logos of that time.
 It was two circles of different sizes, inscribed in each other – both with a gold border.
 The area between the outer and inner sides was filled with black color.
-In it, the name of the stamp was inscribed in lowercase letters on the circumference above and below, separated by a line.
+In it, the stamp’s name was inscribed in lowercase letters on the circumference above and below, separated by a line.
 The font was highlighted in gold color.
-The inner space of the small circle was dark red in color.
+The inner space of the small circle was dark red.
 In the center was a white letter “B” – the first of the brand name.
 The white color attracted attention, making it an accent element.
 Black, red, and gold colors created an aristocratic and luxurious effect, which the manufacturers sought to reflect in their products.

 DKW